dvalenza/watchnaruto.tv-userscript/README.md

+A Greasemonkey userscript.

-Greasemonkey userscript, Automates website watchnaruto.tv.
-Automatically clicks to shippuden episodes, finds English dubbed button, and finally opens video as full screen.
+Automatically clicks to shippuden episodes, finds & clicks the "english dubbed" button, and opens video as full screen.